betfair/cougar-documentation/legacy/Cougar_Push_Server.md

 </table>

-{info}
-All mutations of a heap must be done within transactional boundaries - indicated by calls to `beginUpdate()` and `endUpdate()` on the Heap instance.
+*All mutations of a heap must be done within transactional boundaries - indicated by calls to `beginUpdate()` and `endUpdate()` on the Heap instance.
 Failure to do so will result in an `IllegalStateException` being thrown.
-We strongly recommend you wrap this transactional code in a `try...finally...` block.
+We strongly recommend you wrap this transactional code in a `try...finally...` block.*
-{info}

 Next we need to return this heap back to the client, by returning an instance of ConnectedResponse (we'll cover the subscription in more detail later):